 His stories have been nominated for the Pushcart Prize three times, as well as to Best New American Voices.
 The story 'Race Day' is a finalist for the American Fiction Short Story Award, 2014.
-"Bastard Blue," was published on June 7th, 2011 (the three year anniversary of a car wreck that very nearly killed
+"Bastard Blue," his first book, was published on June 7th,

+2011 (the three year anniversary of a car wreck that very nearly killed